There are now 3 possible online modes for units:

 Availability Location Mode Non-standard teaching period UWA (Perth) Face to face Non-standard teaching period UWA (Perth) Face to face

-- Indicative assessments in this unit are as follows: (1) written research proposal; (2) oral presentation; and (3) research dissertation/manuscript.
+Indicative assessments in this unit are as follows: (1) professional communication; (2) oral presentation; and (3) written assessment.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.